krakenrf/krakensdr_doa/README.md

 5. [FEATURE] A remote control API will be added, allowing advanced users to make configuration changes programmatically and remotely.

+## Support

+If you encounter bugs, requests, have questions, or maybe want to show off something you've done with the system, please make use of the GitHub issues system.
+Any faults or warranty claims for KerberosSDR or KrakenSDR hardware should be directed to our email at thekraken@krakenrf.com

 This software was 95% developed by Tamas Peto, and makes use of his pyAPRIL and pyARGUS libraries.
 See his website at www.tamaspeto.com